 Money transfers are one of the modern-day amenities nobody wants to skip.
 Long gone are the days when you had to travel long distances to meet people you wanted to give money to, or even when you had to visit banks for the purpose.
 Today, all you need to transfer money between countries is an internet connection and to open an account at Genome!
 This time our team explores what are money transfer systems and some of the most popular ways of safe transfers across the EU.
 What is a money transfer system?
 The term is pretty broad, as it

 The SEPA network has been in place for more than 10 years now.
 And, what’s more, it has been working perfectly well.
 Due to globalization and the Internet, the world does not seem so huge now.
 The same goes for transactions: everybody needs to know what the best payment options are there.

 That’s why today we’re talking about SEPA transfers in our blog post.
-We will cover everything connected to this topic step by step: types of SEPA payments, charges, timeframes, and lots more.
+We will cover everything connected to this topic step by step: types of SEPA payments, charges, timeframes, and how to use Genome to send them.
 No worries, you won’t get lost.
 We’ve prepared detailed but concise material for your convenience.

 What is a SEPA payment